 Transportation reauthorizations set policy for five years.
 Past iterations have failed to explicitly address climate change.

 For New York, the timidity on the climate front is especially frustrating, because the state could and should be a laboratory for the move away from automobile dependence that will be necessary as the climate emergency unfolds.

-New York City has by far the lowest car ownership of any in America, at about 45 percent across the five boroughs (and just 22 percent in Manhattan).
+New York City has by far the lowest car ownership of any big city in America, at about 45% across the five boroughs (and just 22% in Manhattan).
 The city’s subways and buses, for all their shortcomings, move millions of riders every day; local and regional rail systems are relatively robust and far-reaching; and even (privately owned) intercity bus networks provide meaningful connections for communities large and small, upstate and down.
 Nowhere else in the United States is there such a wealth of interconnected public transportation, along with another crucial element that makes mass transit work: people who are eager to use it and feel comfortable doing so.
 One could see them as valuable human infrastructure.

 Instead of nurturing these systems — or other transit networks around the nation — the federal government has systematically starved them of funding, often slow-walking the dispersal of what meager allotments of dollars get passed.
 At the same time, legislators have refused to raise the federal gas tax since 1993, allowing it to drop by more than one-third when adjusted for inflation and ensuring a constant state of crisis when it comes to maintaining the nation’s roads, rails and bridges.